Home

 GUNUNG LANNO

 There is one Indian temple, the SRI SIVA SUBRAMANIUM.
 The neighbouring Chinese temple, KONG FOOK NGAM was established in 1884.
 In recent years the caretaker has been digging out the cave sediments to extend the cave, following instructions given to him by a goddess in a dream.
 RM2 entry to the extended section.
-Nearby a Thai monk lives in a house accessed through a cave tunnel, and devotees are allowed to visit on a Sunday.
+Nearby a Thai monk used to live in a house accessed through a cave tunnel, and devotees were allowed to visit on a Sunday.
+By 2014 a new ornate building had been constructed in front.
 Further along the hill a Thai nun has been digging out a cave to establish a small temple, lit by candles.

 left click for larger picture